conaryHernandez/tracks/README.md

 <img src="/images/home.png" alt="Home Page">

-You can see the list of tracks avaible for this data.
+You can see the list of tracks avaible.
 When you click the "Details" button the following modal will appear.
 You can check the track title and the artist.

 <img src="/images/tracks-modal.png" alt="Tracks Modal">